Xammand/2011-Roblox/README.md

    - **ROBLOX Classic:** Sets the style to what the ROBLOX website looked like in 2006-2009.
    - **ROBLOX 1.0:** Sets the style to what the ROBLOX website looked like in 2009.
    - **ROBLOX 2.0:** Sets the style to what the ROBLOX website looked like in 2010.
+   - **ROBLOX 3.0 Classic:** Sets the style to what the ROBLOX website looked like before late 2011.
-   - **ROBLOX 3.0:** Sets the style to what the ROBLOX website looked like in 2011.
+   - **ROBLOX 3.0 Modern:** Sets the style to what the ROBLOX website looked like in late 2011.
    - **ROBLOX 4.0:** Sets the style to what the ROBLOX website looked like in 2012.
 - **Sub-Style:** Sets an additional style for a style from a closer period of time.
    - **Default:** Nothing is added.